 The only accessible place in North America to view whales and icebergs together – a truly magical once in a lifetime experience not to be missed!
+This itinerary showcases all the highlights of the East Coast of NL.

 Document Kit Includes: Travel Wallet, Full Itinerary, Vouchers, Driving Directions, Maps & Supporting Literature